UEABIO/physalia-intro-stats-2023/docs/18-Complex-models.md

 * Investigate the fit of your model, understand that parameters may never be perfect, but that classic patterns in residuals may indicate a poorly fitting model - sometimes this can be fixed with careful consideration of missing variables or through data transformation

-* Test the removal of any interaction terms from a model
+* Test the removal of any interaction terms from a model, look at AIC and significance tests

 * Make sure you understand the output of a model summary, sense check this against the graphs you have made